 Abraham sends his chief servant to his relations in Haran to find a wife for Isaac.
 By divine intervention he finds Rebekah, Abraham’s brother Nahor’s granddaughter.
 With her family’s approval he returns with her and presents her to Isaac.
 Isaac accepts Rebekah and she becomes his wife.

 Abraham dies at the age of 165 and is buried with Sarah in the cave at Mamre.

 Rebekah gives birth to twins, Esau, the eldest, and Jacob.
 Esau grows to be a hunter and is favoured by Abraham, whereas Jacob is a plain man and is favoured by Rebekah.

-Esau has no regard for his birthright, and when he is particularly hungry, rashly sells it to Jacob for some broth.
+Esau has no regard for his birthright, demonstrated by rashly selling it to Jacob one day when he is particularly hungry.

 The Abrahamic covenant is now renewed with Isaac.
 God then instructs him to sojourn in Gerar while there is a famine in the land.
 Like his father before him, Isaac lies about Rebekah, pretending she is his sister.
 After some time, the deceit concerning Rebekah is realised, but Isaac and Rebekah are protected by Abimelech and Isaac grows in prosperity.

 Following disputes concerning wells, Isaac eventually moves and settles at Beersheba.